East Bay woman ID'd as one of SoCal plane crash victims

 The plane is registered to the San Francisco-based real estate company Category III and had left Concord, according to an FAA database.

-The identities of the victims on board were not immediately released.
+The identities of the other victims have not yet been released.

 Bommarito said responding firefighters did not encounter any flames in the wreckage.